 How to Treat Snoring

 If you’re experiencing any level of snoring, it’s crucial that you seek treatment.
-Although some people can find relief through lifestyle changes, many will benefit from customized treatments prescribed to them by Dr. Regina Dailey.
+Although some people can find relief through lifestyle changes, many will benefit from customized treatments prescribed to them by Dr. Regina M. Dailey.

 Mandibular Advancement Devices